 Historically, true fossilized resin has a long history of use in magic, ritual, and the crafting of ritual objects.
 It is associated with the Sun.

-I love this little story from the Somaluna.com website:
+We love this story from the Somaluna.com website:

 "The Greek name for this amber was elektron, "formed by the sun", and it was connected to the sun god Helios, one of whose titles was Elector or the Awakener.
 According to the myth, when Helios' son Phaëton was killed, his mourning sisters became poplars, and their tears became the origin of elektron, amber.
 The ancients also noted that if they rubbed the amber for long enough, they could even get an electric spark to jump.
 Our word electricity comes from their word for Amber."